elenamik/vacation-day-planner-backend/left-off-here.md

 So proud of this, actually accomplished so much this weekend

 2/11 data cannot be rendered from mongodb because it gets saved in different formats(?) - saving in mongo and saving in ui(?)

+2/16 - dont account for holidays and weekends in count.

+2/16- change days left display to float. fixed size of cells, smaller fonts,delete functionality & re-increment days left.

+whats left:
+allow for new user to register(user account flow, watch video) user session processing saved holidays need to be added to DB entries side panel: merge this with options, allow for holidays/days off to be changed here. have a pop up when this first comes up to edit it deploy server and front end

+small things for user experience: add for multiple cells(drag). clicking off box will delete it